Ih8l1ght/Qadv_Code/README.md

 - qadv_trades_conf.py : Q-Advantage with TRADES warmup and confusion matrix adjusted attack

 - eval_AA.py : AutoAttack evaluation (runs on saved checkpoints)
+- main.py : Runs both the training and evaluation in the same folder